TrixterFilm/trackteroid/doc/sphinx_source/query/examples.md

 )

 version_collection = Query(AssetVersion).get_first(projections=[Project.name])
-# Performing query: "select asset.name, task.project.name, id, version from Asset"
+# Performing query: "select asset.name, task.project.name, id, version from AssetVersion"

 # The abbreviation is not only working for projections,
 # but also via attribute access on the resulting collection